NVIDIA/cuda-quantum/docs/sphinx/using/cudaq/platform.rst

 .. note::
     By default, auto launching daemon services do not support MPI parallelism.
     Hence, multi-GPU backend capabilities are not available with auto-launch.
-    See custom_remote_qpud_launch_ for more information about enabling remote multi-GPU QPU.
+    See :ref:`custom QPU daemon service launch <custom_remote_qpud_launch>` for more information about enabling remote multi-GPU
+    QPU.

 .. _custom_remote_qpud_launch: